 “LEAVE IT!” he thundered.

 Their math teacher, Mr. Holfin, looked up from his laptop.
 He cast a dull glance at them, then resumed surfing the interwebs.
-He, like most of the faculty at Atherton, was fully aware that the inmates ran the asylum.
+He, like most of the faculty, was fully aware that the inmates ran the asylum.

 “It’s a mark of honor!
 Leave it be!”

 A strained sigh.
 “Seriously, Peter?
-You’re gonna go to yoga with a lump of snot hanging off your nose?”
+You’re going to yoga with a lump of snot hanging from your nose?”

-“The purpose of yoga is to propagate harmony, which means embracing darkness.”
+“The purpose of yoga is to induce harmony, which entails embracing darkness.”
 Peter stood up, shouldered his backpack, and threw her a rakish smile.

 “And darkness includes boogers.”

 Kaelee Simmons (junior, dance team co-captain, chess club) ran the after-school yoga program.
-Her class was incredibly popular, and it made perfect sense—the students’ parents were involved in dark-ass weapons research.
-Slaving away on robot-spiders or forced alertness vivisections was a surefire way to raise your stress levels.
-Nearly every student in Atherton got a second-hand dose of what the fuck am I doing dissecting live Insectoids, or Dear God—why the hell did I create a miniature civilization and contain it in a bottle, only to tyrannize it with nano-vampirics?
+Her class was incredibly popular and it was no surprise—most kids’ parents were involved in dark-ass weapons research.
+Slaving away on robot-spiders or “forced-alertness vivisections” was a surefire way to raise your stress levels.
+Nearly every student at Athertongot a second-hand dose of what the fuck am I doing dissecting live Insectoids, or Dear God—why did I create a miniature civilization and contain it in a bottle, only to tyrannize it with nano-vampirics?

 “Oh my God.”
-She covered her nose and mouth with a cupped hand.
-“Peter—how long has it been since you washed that thing?”
+She covered her nose with a cupped hand.

 “What?”
 He gave her an irritable look.
-“It doesn’t smell that ba—”
+“Come on, Eun; it doesn’t smell that—”

 A boy behind him vomited onto the floor, then fled from the gym.
-Nearby students scuttled away, leaving Peter a ten-yard radius of empty space.
-He lowered his face to the mushroom, gave it a sniff, then straightened up and looked around, puzzled.
+Nearby students scuttled away, leaving him a ten-yard radius of empty space.
+He lowered his face to the mushroom, gave it a sniff, then looked around, puzzled.